mariostg/bft/mkdocs/docs/user/index.md

 ## Viewing users

 Given the privileges, some BFT users are mandated to manage the aspects of the BFT user community.
-This is achieve using the User Table View as show below.
+This is achieved by using the User Table View as show below.

 <figure markdown>